Ethanol fuel

+History and use

+Global ethanol production for transport fuel tripled between 2000 and 2007 and ethanol production in general has increased over time, although production fell in 2020 due to the COVID-19 pandemic.
 Ethanol-blended fuel is widely used in Brazil, the United States, Canada, and Europe (see also Ethanol fuel by country).
 Most cars on the road today in the U.S. can run on blends of up to 15% ethanol, and ethanol represented 10% of the U.S. gasoline fuel supply derived from domestic sources in 2011.
 Some flexible-fuel vehicles are able to use up to 100% ethanol.

+The first production car running entirely on ethanol was the Fiat 147, introduced in 1978 in Brazil by Fiat.
 Since 1976 the Brazilian government has made it mandatory to blend ethanol with gasoline, and since 2007 the legal blend is around 25% ethanol and 75% gasoline (E25).
 By December 2011 Brazil had a fleet of 14.8 million flex-fuel automobiles and light trucks and 1.5 million flex-fuel motorcycles that regularly use neat ethanol fuel (known as E100).